OmegaSquad82/bluebuilds/README.md

 #### Implementation

-ZRAM is [configured](files/system/etc/systemd/zram-generator.conf) to use `lz4` as a fast, low-latency compression algorithm and both `zstd` and `lz4hc` were selected as secondary ones.
+ZRAM is [configured](files/system/etc/systemd/zram-generator.conf) to use `lz4` as a fast, low-latency compression algorithm and `zstd` was selected as secondary.
 A default to once every `3s` try to recompress a maximum of `4096` pages (up to 16 MiB) was selected to not produce unduly burden on the CPU.
-Any previous discrimination between either `idle` or `huge` pages has been removed for simplicity and no script files are being used.
+Any previous discrimination between either `idle` or `huge` pages and `lz4hc` as tertiary compression algorithm have been removed for simplicity and no script files are being used to control recompression behavior.

 The system uses a [zram-recompression.timer](files/system/etc/systemd/system/zram-recompression.timer) to orchestrate the one-off execution of a [zram-recompression.service](files/system/etc/systemd/system/zram-recompression.service).
 Since freed memory is likely to become fragmented over time another set of systemd units, a [zram-compaction.service](files/system/etc/systemd/system/zram-compaction.service) and a [zram-compaction.timer](files/system/etc/systemd/system/zram-compaction.timer) have been created.
 The Service units are designed to trigger either compaction or recompression for all existing ZRAM devices.
 Timers add a randomized delay of up to 10% to the cycle time.